The iPhone Mini didn't convince the feudal lord, so he's leaving

 Apple launched the latest iPhone 15 series in two sizes. iPhone 15 and iPhone 15 Pro will be available with a 6.1-inch screen, which makes them more compact phones (iPhone 15 Plus, iPhone 15 Pro Max are larger with a 6.7-inch screen).
 Of course, these are larger dimensions than the iPhone Mini, but still a satisfactory compromise.

 Android users have nothing to worry about for now.
-Since the Android ecosystem has so many manufacturers, every year there is at least one phone with a diagonal of 6 inches or less, although even here the trend is clear - manufacturers prefer to make larger phones.
+Because the Android ecosystem has so many manufacturers, there is at least one phone with a diagonal of 6 inches or less every year, although the trend here is clear - manufacturers prefer to make larger phones.